 We also are pleased to see that voters have approved the quarter-cent sales tax.
 The sales tax is expected to generate an extra $6 million a year, which the county has pledged to help pay for the school bonds.

-If approved by voters, the funds will be used to address critical needs in three categories:
+The funds will be used to address critical needs in three categories:

 - New School Construction: $110 million